Shushmitaaaa/react-practise/props/README.md

-learnt about hooks mainly usestate and useeffect.
+learnt about children in props